 Tech companies are innovative by their very nature.
 But the giants of silicon valley (and beyond) aren’t just reshaping the products and services we use everyday, they’re also changing the way we work.
 With demand for digital talent at an all time high, tech companies have had to adjust their employment strategies to attract and retain the very best people.
 In this increasingly competitive market, traditional incentives like high salaries, stock options and corner offices simply won’t cut it.
-Instead employee rewards programs have become the key battleground for tech companies looking to recruit top talent.
+Instead employee rewards programs have become the key battleground for tech companies looking to recruit top talent, leading many to personalize employee rewards and recognition offerings for the industry.

 An effective employee rewards program has been proven to not only attract and retain the best people, but to keep them engaged in their work - helping to stoke the fires of inspiration that are the lifeblood of tech.